 When you want to write a loop that clusters parts of each object in a group into separate pages, it is helpful to have multiple cluster buckets available.

-Suppose that you had defined class SetOfEmployees and class Employee as in Chapter 4.
+Suppose that you had defined class SetOfEmployees and class Employee as in Example 14.2 on page 251.
 Suppose, in addition, that you wanted a clustering method to write all employees contiguously and then write all employee addresses contiguously.

 With only one cluster bucket at your disposal, you would need to define your clustering method as shown in Example 14.4.
 In this approach, each employee is fetched once for clustering, then fetched again in order to cluster the employee's address.